BrianBock/ENPM661_Project1/README.md

 # ENPM661 Project 1

+This program solves any 8 puzzle.

-Libraries used: numpy, math, datetime
+Libraries used: numpy, math, datetime, collections